WIAS-PDELib/ExtendableFEMBase.jl/docs/src/fespace.md

 # FESpace

-To generate a finite element space only a finite element type and a grid is needed, dofmaps are generated automatically on their first demand.
+A **finite element space** (FESpace) represents the set of all functions that can be expressed using a particular finite element type on a given computational grid.
+In ExtendableFEMBase, constructing a finite element space requires only specifying the finite element type and the grid; all necessary degree-of-freedom (dof) mappings are generated automatically on first access.

 ```@autodocs
 Modules = [ExtendableFEMBase]